keonroohparvar/keonroohparvar/README.md

 Hello!
-My name is Keon Roohparvar, and I am currently a Machine Learning Engineer at Apple.
+My name is Keon Roohparvar, and I am currently a Machine Learning Engineer working on some revolutionary AI stuff.
 I recently graduated from Cal Poly SLO with Bachelor's and Master's of Science degrees in Computer Science, and my technical focus is Artifical Intelligence.

 My technical interests include:
 * Deep Learning